nba-emu/NanoBoyAdvance/README.md

 NanoBoyAdvance is a highly accurate Nintendo Game Boy Advance (TM) emulator.<br>
 It is also intended to be reasonably efficient, bloat-free and clean code in modern C++.

-You can download nightly builds [here](https://github.com/fleroviux/NanoboyAdvance/actions), however a Github account is required.<br>
+You can download stable versions on the [releases](https://github.com/fleroviux/NanoboyAdvance/releases) page.<br>
-For stable releases please refer to the [releases](https://github.com/fleroviux/NanoboyAdvance/releases) page.
+You can download the latest nightly build [here](https://nightly.link/fleroviux/NanoBoyAdvance/workflows/build/master).

 ![screenshot1](screenshot.png)